If you have been hiding your debt from a partner during the Coronavirus pandemic, you are not alone.

 When people openly discuss their debt issues and signpost reputable sources of debt advice, it helps to dispel the taboo people have about debt itself and then encourages more people to seek help about their own situation.

 Unaffordable debt issues happen to the best of us

 Debt issues most often occur as a direct result of a change in circumstances.
 Long-term redundancy, sudden health issues.
 Relationship issues among the many reasons.
 Even just spending that spired out of control.

 It’s very rarely intentional but once debt gets to the stage where it becomes unaffordable, this is where people begin to feel embarrassed and ashamed at getting into the situation.

 I’m worried about my unaffordable debt, what should I do?

 If you’re worried about your ability to pay off your unaffordable, unsecured debts you should seek expert debt advice.

-Our team of debt specialists at Trust Deed Scotland® have helped over 20,000 people in Scotland with their debt problems.
+Our team of Scottish debt specialists at Trust Deed Scotland® have helped over 20,000 people in Scotland with their debt problems.
 Our expert, non-judgemental advice is personalised to your situation.